VoltLang/Volta/doc/volt.md

 ## Functions ##

-If you're familiar with other C like languages, functions shouldn't appear too foreign.
+Functions are declared using the `fn` keyword:

-    bool areEqual(i32 a, i32 b) {
+    fn areEqual(a: i32, b: i32) bool
         return a == b;
     }

-The above declares a function `areEqual`, that takes two `i32`s and returns a `bool`. `void` can be used to mark that a function returns no value.
-Unlike C, `()` means that a function takes no arguments.
+The above declares a function `areEqual`, that takes two `i32`s and returns a `bool`.
+The following function returns nothing, and takes no arguments:

-     void doNothing() {
+     fn doNothing() {
          return;
      }